// Remove Clearing button

 * Human-computer interaction relevant to engineering and engineered systems

-* Design for all, accessibility and EDI
+* Design for accessibility and Equality, Diversity and Inclusivity

-* Obtaining, Capturing, measuring and use of anthropometric data to inform design
+* Obtaining, capturing, measuring and use of anthropometric data to inform design

 * Cognitive methodology for workload, situation awareness and human-computer interaction / User Experience